 Engels initially argued that throughout history women have been both economically and politically subordinated by men.
 Successive modes of production have been structured to control women in terms of their work and their reproductive capacities.
 Women have been exploited differently to men because of their capacity to give birth.

 For Marxist Feminists, the solutions to gender inequality are economic – We need to tackle Capitalism to tackle Patriarchy.
 Softer solutions include paying women for childcare and housework – thus putting an economic value on what is still largely women’s work, stronger solutions include the abolition of Capitalism and the ushering in of Communism.

-One Criticism of Marxist Feminism is that women’s oppression within the family existed before capitalism and in communist societies.
+Marxist feminism is reductionist in that it subordinates gender exploitation to economic exploitation within capitalism.
+One obvious criticism of this idea is that women’s oppression within the family existed before capitalism and in communist societies.